matchavez/mc/pages/cv/default.md

 Dates Employed: 2004 – 2007
 Location: Greater Seattle Area

-As the “SA”, I was responsible for business development with Microsoft for testing services.
+As the team architect, I was responsible for providing technical expertise to our business development with Microsoft.
 I was responsible for about $4M in revenue, including the design and implementation of a $1.1M deal to test Office 2007 in Ballina, Ireland.
 Critical to this position was cultivating relationships with Microsoft directors to ensure completeness and to set expectations for testing programs.
-Most of this position was work-from-home, independently managing the content output, and the quality delivered to our sales representatives.

 #### Software Development Engineer in Test @ Microsoft
 Dates Employed: 2004
 Location: Redmond, Washington

-This was a contract position to test camera image creation software.
+This was a contract position to test camera image codec software, manually testing and automating runs of large volume tests.

 #### Quality Engineer - Audition @ Adobe